dnl-blkv/simple-php-enum/README.md

-A simple PHP library for Enums.
+A simple C/C++ alike PHP library for Enums.